infinum/wordpress-handbook/Development environment setup/Debugging.md

 Query Monitor is a plugin that allows you to debug your database queries, hooks, conditionals, and much more.
 You can use the [Query Monitor documentation](https://wordpress.org/plugins/query-monitor/) to learn more about it.

-**Make sure Query Monitor plugin is always turned off on production enviroment when you are not debugging**
+**Make sure Query Monitor plugin is always turned off on production environment when you are not debugging.**